kyma-project/telemetry-manager/docs/contributor/arch/013-leader-receiver-creator-as-extension.md

 - It's future-proof.

 It has following disadvantages:
-- The receiver must be modified to support the leader election extension.
+- The receivers must be modified to support the leader election extension.

 ### Leader Election API